-From our inception in November 2000 through the first half of 2002, our operations consisted primarily of development-stage activities, including the development of the AtriCure bipolar ablation system, raising capital, obtaining product clearances, conducting product testing and evaluations, and recruiting personnel.
-After limited sales of our system in 2002, we commenced the general commercial release of our system in January 2003.
+From our inception in November 2000 through the first half of 2002, our operations consisted primarily of development-stage activities, including the development of the AtriCure bipolar ablation systems, raising capital, obtaining product clearances, conducting product testing and evaluations, and recruiting personnel.
+After limited sales of our system in 2002, we commenced the general commercial release of our first bipolar ablation system, our IsolatorTM bipolar ablation system for open procedure, in January 2003.

-We currently sell the AtriCure bipolar ablation system to customers in the United States primarily through our direct sales force.
-We also sell our system outside of the United States, primarily in Asia, Europe, South America, Canada and the Middle East, through distributors who pay us in U.S. dollars with the exception of Europe.
+We currently sell our bipolar ablation systems to customers in the United States primarily through our direct sales force.
+We also sell our systems outside of the United States, primarily in Asia, Europe, South America, Canada and the Middle East, through distributors who pay us in U.S. dollars with the exception of Europe.
 In December 2005, we formed AtriCure Europe BV, our wholly-owned subsidiary incorporated in the Netherlands that distributes and sells our products throughout Europe to customers who pay us in Euros.
-Our sales outside of the United States constituted approximately 9.6% of our total revenue for the three months ended March 31, 2006 and approximately 12.4% of our total revenue for the three months ended March 31, 2005.
+Our sales outside of the United States constituted approximately 11.4% and 9.7% of our revenues for the six months ended June 30, 2006 and 2005, respectively.
 We expect international sales to be relatively constant as a percentage of sales for the foreseeable future.
-We had a total of 164 employees as of March 31, 2006.
+We had a total of 166 employees as of June 30, 2006.

-Our future growth will depend on our ability to generate sales of the AtriCure bipolar ablation system through increasing acceptance by the medical community of our system as a standard treatment alternative for the surgical treatment of AF.
-Acceptance of our bipolar ablation system is dependent upon, among other factors, awareness and education of the medical community about the surgical treatment of AF, in general, and the safety and effectiveness of the AtriCure bipolar ablation system, in particular.
+Our future growth will depend on our ability to generate sales of AtriCure bipolar ablation systems through increasing acceptance by the medical community of our systems as standard treatment alternatives for the surgical treatment of AF.
+Acceptance of our bipolar ablation systems is dependent upon, among other factors, awareness and education of the medical community about the surgical treatment of AF, in general, and the safety and effectiveness of the AtriCure bipolar ablation systems, in particular.